 - Former CEO v.
 Software Company: We successfully obtained a favorable confidential settlement on behalf of a former chief executive and major shareholder of a software company after hard-fought litigation involving multiple causes of action and a cross-complaint in Alameda Superior Court.

 - Sunner v.
-Kenneth R. Turnage II General Contractor, Inc., d/b/a K2GC, Inc.: We obtained final approval of a $297,000 settlement of a class action in Alameda County Superior Court on behalf of 60 laborers for a Bay Area construction company and its owner.
+Kenneth R. Turnage II General Contractor, Inc., d/b/a K2GC, Inc.: We obtained final approval of a settlement that included injunctive relief and payment of $297,000 in this class action in Alameda County Superior Court on behalf of 60 laborers for a Bay Area construction company and its owner.
 The alleged violations included requiring class members to perform hours of uncompensated work each week and forcing class members to drive their own vehicles to perform company business without mileage reimbursement.
-Judge Hernandez granted final approval of the settlement in February 2017
+Judge Hernandez granted final approval of the settlement in February 2017.

 - Ramirez v.
 Ghilotti Bros.: In this complex class action on behalf of laborers alleging wage and hour violations against a major construction company, we obtained final approval of a $950,000 settlement with injunctive relief for the class.
 We also defeated company supervisors’ claims that they should share in the settlement, even though they had perpetrated the alleged wage and hour violations against class members.
 Before the settlement was reached, we obtained a conditional certification of Fair Labor Standards Act claims and a published decision striking all of the defendant’s affirmative defenses.
 See Ramirez v.
 Ghilotti Bros., Inc., 941 F. Supp.
 2d 1197 (N.D.
 Cal.
 2013).